Movie producer Weinstein to surrender on sex assault charges

 Weinstein's lawyer Brafman said in a May court filing that federal prosecutors in New York had opened a separate criminal investigation into the allegations.

+"May this give hope to all victims and survivors everywhere that are telling their truths," she said.

+Italian actress Asia Argento, who has accused Weinstein of raping her at the Cannes film festival in 1997 when she was 21, reacted to Thursday's reports with a one-word Twitter post: "BOOM."

-Other prominent actors who have publicly accused Weinstein of sexual misconduct include Uma Thurman and Salma Hayek.
+Other film stars who have publicly accused Weinstein of sexual misconduct include Uma Thurman and Salma Hayek.

 Brafman, Weinstein's lawyer, is known for representing high-profile criminal defendants, including pop star Michael Jackson and Martin Shkreli, the former drug company executive.